 My New Tattoo Is Leaking Ink!
 Is This Normal?

-After getting a new tattoo, it is often a time of great excitement.
+Getting a new tattoo is often a time of great excitement.
 However, sometimes unexplained things can happen to your tattoo as it heals which can cause great worry amongst people who are newcomers to the tattooing world.
-One of these worries is seeing ink leaking out of your new tattoo.
+One of these worries is seeing ink leaking out from your new tattoo.

-This article aims to alleviate your fears and describe to you exactly what is normal when it comes to ink leaking out of a new tattoo.
+This article aims to alleviate your concerns and describe to you exactly what it means when you see ink leaking out of a new tattoo.

 Why Is Ink Leaking Out Of My New Tattoo?
 Is It Normal?

-First and foremost, having ink leaking and dripping out of your tattoo for a couple of days after getting a tattoo is completely normal and absolutely nothing to worry about.
+First and foremost, having ink leaking and dripping out of your tattoo for a couple of days after getting it is completely normal and absolutely nothing to worry about.

 If you choose a good, experienced tattoo artist, they will generally try to pack as much ink into your skin as they can.
-This is to ensure that as much ink sets properly within your skin as possible, which should hopefully make sure that the coloring and shading remains as solid and evenly distributed as possible once healing is complete.
+This is to ensure as much ink sets properly within your skin as possible, making sure that the coloring and shading remain solid and evenly distributed once healing is complete.

-Tattoo artists attempt to do this because the human body will naturally try to reject the ink and get rid as much of it as possible, and this sometimes leads to some of the ink getting taken away by our body’s immune systems and destroyed.
+Tattoo artists attempt to do this because the human body will naturally try to reject the ink and get rid as much of it as possible, and this sometimes leads to small amounts of the ink getting taken away by our body’s immune systems and destroyed.

-If instead, an artist done the opposite and failed to ‘fill up’ your skin with ink, then it is likely that the tattoo will heal patchy and faded as some areas will naturally have lost too much ink and there will not be enough ink in reserve to keep the colors looking as they should.
+If instead, an artist did the opposite and failed to ‘fill up’ your skin with ink, then it’s likely the tattoo may heal patchy and faded.

-Normally when an artist has packed so much ink into your skin, it is normally more than what your body can handle.
+Normally, when an artist has packed so much ink into your skin, it is slightly more than what your body can handle.

 Therefore, throughout the coming days once your tattoo has been completed, your body will begin to try and push out excess ink, and this process is further magnified by the fact that your tattoo will also continue to ooze blood and plasma for a couple of days.

-As the blood and plasma rise to the surface of the skin as your body tries to begin the healing process by forming a thin layer of scabs over the tattoo, these fluids will get mixed with the excess ink that happens to sitting in the upper layers of skin, and will flush some of that out also.
+As the blood and plasma rise to the surface of the skin as your body begins the healing process, these fluids will get mixed with the excess ink that happens to be sitting in the upper layers of skin, and will naturally flush some of this out.

 What Should I Do About Leaking Ink?

-However, it is advisable to gently clean your tattoo regularly if it's leaking quite regularly.
-This is because the blood and plasma that has mixed with the ink will begin to harden on top of the skin and start to form heavy scabbing over the area if you're not careful.
+However, it is advisable to gently clean your tattoo regularly if it’s leaking quite often.
+This is because the blood and plasma that has mixed with the ink will begin to harden on top of the skin and start to form heavy scabbing over the area if you’re not careful.
 If this isn’t gently removed, it is a set up for infection and poor healing.

 These thicker scabs are more prone to drying, cracking, itching and eventually getting ripped off prematurely if they get caught on anything.